Cyfrin/Updraft/courses/blockchain-basics/1-basics/3-the-purpose-of-smart-contracts/+page.md

 title: The Purpose Of Smart Contracts
 ---

 You can follow along with this section of the course here.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/M0lgomFbaP4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen title="the purpose of smart contracts"></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/yPzY4ifyGjY?si=VB_lEqevsU9MF_qn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## The Essence of Blockchain and Smart Contracts